th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/configuration.md

 ---

 ## Configuration of check1
-The general configuration of the check1 component is given below.
-To read more about box configurations click here.
+The general configuration of the **check1** component is given below.

 ```yaml [check1.yml]
 apiVersion: th2.exactpro.com/v1